Vorticode/solarite/docs/index.md

 list.render();

 ```

+Since html attributes are case-insensitive, Solarite converts dash-case (aka kabob-case) attribute names to camelCase, as happens above with the `font-size` attribute becoming the `fontSize` argument.

 Calling `render()` on a parent component will call `render()` on child components if the attributes passed to the child component have changed.
 The new attributes will be passed as an object as the first argument to the child component's `render()` function.
 The `render()` function can then decide what to do with that data, and if it should re-render itself by calling `r(this)`, which will in turn call `render()` on its own child web components.